shartzog/CovidCNN/README.md

 To test, extract the test_net1.7z archive to test_net1.tar in the directory containing the script.

 To train, contact me for details on setting up a DB based on the Mexican Covid data set.

+testcovid.png is an example of how an "imagized" covid case looks.